sagemath/trac_to_gh/Issue 6141.md

 # Issue 6141: [with patch, needs review] simplicial complexes: change 'facets' from an attribute to a method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6141

 Original creator: jhpalmieri